Getting started

 How to work with the data

-Most of the spreadsheed editors will recognize and open the CSV file automatically.
-You can open the resulting CSV file in any spreadsheet editor, for example, MS Excel.
+Most spreadsheet editors automatically recognize and open CSV files.
+You can open the exported CSV file in any spreadsheet editor, such as MS Excel.

-You will see a list of employees with all the info from the Box template and the Tooltip template plus some additional fields that you might need for analytic purposes:
+You will see a list of employees with all information from the Box template and the Tooltip template, along with several additional fields that may be useful for analysis:

 Manager contains the SharePoint account of the person’s manager.
-If you use a SharePoint list as a Data Source, you will see the manager’s item ID instead.
+If a SharePoint list is used as the data source, this is typically the manager’s item ID or the mapped manager field.

-PochLevelNumber contains the level number of the person starting from the root employee.
+PochLevelNumber contains the person’s level number starting from the root employee.

-PochSubordinatesCount contains the number of the person’s subordinates in total.
+PochSubordinatesCount contains the total number of the person’s subordinates.

-For example, you can view and analyse tha Managers / Employees ration in your Organization:
+For example, you can view and analyze the manager-to-employee ratio in your organization:

-Or you can visualize your employees per level:
+You can also visualize your employees by level:

 Find more examples in this article.